RobotPajamas/Blueteeth/README.md

 ## What Is Blueteeth?

 Blueteeth is a simple, lightweight library intended to take away some of the cruft and tediousness of using the Android BLE API.
-I wrote about it originally [here](http://www.sureshjoshi.com/mobile/bluetooth-bluetooths-blueteeth/)
+I wrote about it originally here: [http://www.sureshjoshi.com/mobile/bluetooth-bluetooths-blueteeth/](http://www.sureshjoshi.com/mobile/bluetooth-bluetooths-blueteeth/), with a more recent update at [http://www.sureshjoshi.com/mobile/blueteeth-for-android/](http://www.sureshjoshi.com/mobile/blueteeth-for-android/).

 It was inspired by the simplicity and ease-of-use of [LGBluetooth](https://github.com/l0gg3r/LGBluetooth) on iOS.